 Interim assessments are assessments administered at specified times during a curriculum sequence, to evaluate students' progress of meeting the knowledge and skills relative to standards and grade-level indicators.
 In addition to progress monitoring, other applications of interim assessments include predicting a student's ability to succeed on a large-scale summative assessment, evaluating a particular educational program or pedagogy, or diagnosing gaps in students' learning.
-The design and choice of interim assessments are often created and distributed by government or commercial groups, such as a State Education Agency or a testing company, or are developed locally.
+The design and choice of interim assessments is driven by the purpose, intended users, and uses of the instruments.
+Interim assessments are often created and distributed by government or commercial groups, such as a State Education Agency or a testing company, or are developed locally.
 Interim assessments may function as an intermediate level between summative purposes and providing affirmation of what has been documented through formative assessment.